9 Essential Hammock Knots To Know For Your Next Camping Trip

 5. Bowline Knot

-Perhaps the best-known knot, the bowline is a mainstay of sailors and climbers everywhere.
-With the bowline, you can anchor a rope to an object (such as a tree) or create a loop for attaching a carabiner.
+One of the most well-known knots, the bowline, is a fundamental knot used by sailors and climbers worldwide.
+With the bowline, you can secure a rope to an object, like a tree, or form a loop for attaching a carabiner.

 1. Take the working end of the rope and use it to create a loop, leaving 10 to 12” of the tail end to work with.